What are fire dampers?

 Smoke dampers are automatically operated once triggered by smoke detectors.
 The smoke damper will open or close to prevent or allow the passage of smoke.

 Fire and smoke dampers are key to the control and containment of fire in the event of an emergency.
-By providing a barrier which fire and smoke cannot pass, these assets play a critical lifesaving role in the fire safety within any building.
+By providing a barrier which fire and smoke cannot pass, these assets play a critical role in the fire safety system within any building.

 Why do fire dampers need to be tested?